University expands travel database, services

 The University's travel database was introduced in 2007 for undergraduate students.
 Upgrades to provide tools for faculty, staff and graduate students have been introduced in recent months as part of Princeton's efforts to enhance travel resources, which also includes providing access to emergency services for overseas travelers on University-sponsored trips through an organization called International SOS.

 "We want all University travelers to know that these resources are available," said Amy Campbell, the director of campus life initiatives in the Office of the Vice President for Campus Life.
 Campbell oversees the University's travel website and database along with Diana Davies, associate provost for international initiatives.
 Their offices are among several across campus that provide support, information, funding help and program planning guidance for University travelers.

-Undergraduate students have been required to use the travel database for the last two years, and hundreds of University-sponsored trips have been registered (see “By the numbers” in this issue of the PWB).
+Undergraduate students have been required to use the travel database for the last two years, and hundreds of University-sponsored trips have been registered (see "By the numbers" in the May 18 Princeton Weekly Bulletin).
 The database has simplified the process of registering undergraduate travel with campus offices and has reduced paperwork.
 Faculty, staff and graduate students are encouraged to use the database for University-sponsored travel, but it is not required.

 Travelers are asked to enter detailed itineraries and emergency contact information in the database.
 In the case of a natural disaster, political upheaval or another type of emergency situation, Princeton administrators are in a better position to know travelers' whereabouts.
 Only members of the University community can enter information into the database, and only database administrators or other designated staff members can access the trip information.

 "In an emergency we know we can move quickly to identify travelers and if needed, contact International SOS," Campbell said.
 "This information used to be on paper in a drawer.
 Now it's accessible 24/7."